-In FY 2020, the work program will include a comprehensive Education and Outreach program that will focus on business and community outreach, building paid and in-kind/trade sponsorships, educating youth, participating in events, and providing tools and materials to support the program.
+In FY 2021, the work program will include a comprehensive Education and Outreach program that will focus on business and community outreach, building paid and in-kind/trade sponsorships and partnerships, educating youth, participating in events, and providing tools and materials to support the program.

 The focus of Clean Air Partners is to continue to educate the public, businesses, communities, and youth on air pollution, its health effects, and voluntary actions to improve air quality.
 These same actions can also address climate change and energy efficiency.
-In FY 2020, emphasis will continue to be placed on building paid and in-kind/trade sponsorships to increase program funding and support.
+In FY 2021, focus will continue to be placed on building paid and in-kind/trade sponsorships and partnerships to increase program funding and support.
 To expand the organization's presence in the local community, staff will seek out opportunities to educate residents about air quality and health and promote the mobile app.
 This will be done through employer and community events and promoting partner outreach activities such as Bike to Work Day, Clean Commute Month, and Car Free Day.
 In addition, staff will work with local government agencies performing Transportation Demand Management (TDM) outreach activities to coordinate outreach opportunities and partnerships.

 Forecasting is an integral part of the Education and Outreach program.
-Daily air quality forecasts (which cover a three-day period) are done by consensus among meteorologists from COG, MDE, and the Virginia Department of Environmental Quality (DEQ).
+Daily air quality forecasts (which cover a three-day period) are done by consensus among meteorologists from COG, MDE, the District Department of Energy and Environment (DOEE), and the Virginia Department of Environmental Quality (DEQ).
 The forecasters hold daily conference calls in April through October.
 MDE and COG support the metropolitan Baltimore and metropolitan Washington forecast programs.
 This support is provided as an "in-kind" service and hence is not reflected in this budget.

-For the past 12 years, a formal education curriculum ("On the Air") has been used to educate elementary and middle school students and teachers.
-The curriculum contains seven units including an introduction on the major air pollutants, the air quality index, ozone pollution, particle pollution, health effects, community pollution and solutions, and climate change.
-In addition, a condensed (90-minute) version of the curriculum was developed and used in summer schools and camps.
-Since the launch, "On the Air" has been used in hundreds of schools and summer camps educating thousands of local students.
-Clean Air Partners has also developed a "AirCasting" activity, which uses hand-held monitors to measure and display pollutants levels.
+For the past 13 years, a formal education curriculum ("On the Air") has been used to educate elementary, middle, and high school students and teachers.
+"On the Air" has been used in hundreds of schools and summer camps educating thousands of local students.
+In 2020, a redesigned curriculum will be launched and include units that address criteria air pollutants, the air quality index, ozone pollution, particle pollution, health effects, community pollution and solutions, and climate change.
+In addition, activities were developed and used in summer schools and camps.
+Clean Air Partners has also developed "Using Your School as a Laboratory" and "Cleaner Air, Tree by Tree", which use hand-held monitors to measure and display pollutants levels.